syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 ### Binding OlapClient to Cube in online ActivePivot Server

-To connect an OLAP Cube available in ActivePivot Server through `**XML/A**`, set the host server link and database name in the connection string.
+To connect an OLAP Cube available in ActivePivot Server through **XML/A**, set the host server link and database name in the connection string.
 When you have any credentials to connect your Cube, then set the “User ID” and “Password” attributes accordingly.
 The following code example illustrates the same.

 {% highlight c# %}

 string connectionString = @"Data Source = http://localhost:8080/mondrian/xmla; Initial Catalog =FoodMart;";
 OlapDataManager DataManager = new OlapDataManager(connectionString);
-DataManager.DataProvider.ProviderName = Syncfusion.Olap.DataProvider.Providers.Mondrian;
+DataManager.DataProvider.ProviderName=Syncfusion.Olap.DataProvider.Providers.ActivePivot;

 {% endhighlight %}